How to Choose a Nursing Degree Program near Stockbridge Vermont

-Nurses with a more advanced degree may have more advanced job duties and accountabilities.
-Nurse practitioners (NP), as an example, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can provide primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a more advanced degree may have more advanced job duties and responsibilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and commonly work more independently than their RN counterparts.
+They can deliver primary or specialty care services, prescribe medications, and diagnose and treat basic illnesses or injuries.

 Nursing Degree Options